 These goals are supported through three specific HUB activities:

 - Bi-weekly research colloquium.
 Current schedule and confirmed speakers can be found here.
 Please email Grant Martsolf if you are interested in presenting at the colloquium.
+Past recorded presentations are available here.

 - Research cores The HUB will work to develop three content-specific cores focusing on research related to 1) nurse practitioners in primary care, 2) behavioral health services, 3) nurse practitioners in specialty practice.